 GPS Photo Tagging Study

 In one study conducted over one month, GPS photo tagging had a negligible effect on search engine rankings.
 The study targeted 16 different keywords and involved 18 unique posts, each with its own geotagged image.
-The study concluded that six keywords dropped in rankings (2 were actually displaced to the 51st position or lower), nine keywords didn’t change at all, and only three improved rankings (likely for unrelated reasons).
+The study concluded that six keywords dropped in rankings (2 were actually displaced to the 51st position or lower), nine didn’t change at all, and only three improved rankings (likely unrelated).

 In our humble opinion, gaining a ranking for 3 out of 16 keywords and sliding down on 6 is not an improvement.
 Hence, GPS photo tags for Google Business Profile aren’t effective.
 They don’t work at all.